-The 48 hour 500 mb Aviation Model Map of the US and Gulf of Mexico (From UNISYS )
+The 48 Hour Aviation Model Surface Prediction (From UNISYS )

 You'll need Apple's Quicktime to view these movies.